 How data are migrated to Arctos depends on the state of your digitization project as well as the size and scope of your collection.
-There are two main ways for a new collection to add data to Arctos, and we will work with you to decide on the best migration workflow for your data:
+There are two main ways for a new collection to add data to Arctos, and a collection mentor will work with you to decide on the best migration workflow for your data:

 Data Entry Interface